-- The longer term trend for the Index of Production for Wales shows a 0.1 per cent increase when comparing the latest four quarters to the previous four quarters.
-UK output increased by 1.8 per cent.
-The rise over the longer term in both Wales and the UK was largely accounted for by an increase in Transport Equipment.
-The short term quarterly movements fell by 1.6 per cent in Wales and increased in the UK (up 0.2 per cent).
+- The longer term trend for the Index of Production for Wales shows a 2.0 per cent increase when comparing the latest four quarters to the previous four quarters.
+UK output increased by 0.9 per cent.
+The increase over the longer term in Wales was largely accounted for by an increase in Rubber and Plastics and other Non-metallic Minerals, and Other Manufacturing and Repair.
+In the UK, the increase was largely accounted for by Mining and Quarrying.
+The short term quarterly movements show a 5.0 per cent decrease in Wales and a 0.4 per cent decrease in the UK.

-- The longer term trend for the Index of Construction for Wales shows a 1.5 per cent increase when comparing the latest four quarters to the previous four quarters.
-UK output increased by 6.4 per cent.
-The short term quarterly movements in the construction industry show output increased in both Wales and the UK (up 3.3 per cent and up 1.6 per cent respectively).
+- The longer term trend for the Index of Construction for Wales shows a 7.9 per cent increase when comparing the latest four quarters to the previous four quarters.
+UK output increased by 2.1 per cent.
+The short term quarterly movements in the construction industry show that output increased in Wales by 0.1 per cent and fell in the UK by 0.8 per cent.